 It's almost like the real thing.
 I add strawberries to stifle the "stale flour" taste of gluten free baking materials and things are almost back to normal.
 The great thing about this mix?
 The pancakes flip like Olympic champs.
 You can pour huge amounts of batter in the skillet and they cook up quick, neat and easy every time, ne'er a drop spilt.
 I added some ground sunflower seeds to remind me that pancake time isn't playtime anymore, and satisfied my seed cycle requirements in the same swoop.
 Ladies, get on this seed cycle train with me!
 It takes about three months to regulate, and I'm only in month 2, but I'd love to hear about someone else's progress.

 Hey pals!
-And hell yes this is still happening!
 I've been gone a spell but I promise, I've been diligently dining and whining daily.
-I gave up writing about it a few months ago (last year) because I got sick of photographing my food at restaurants and citing the 'food blogger' card in my defense.
+I gave up writing about it a few months ago (last year) because I got sick of photographing my food at restaurants.
 For someone who just wants to sit in a booth and privately savor one bite after another and generally coast through life unnoticed, it really wasn't playing my song.
 But check it out - I turned 30 in February so now I'm free of all that self aware bullshit (or I'm telling myself it is in fact so), and since this ain't for a grade I'm going to continue without ceremony.
 There.
 Now I'm just like you!

 These revelations must be made.
 And of course, they're made to be shared so thanks for playing and let's get going!